Arjester0/quickshot/README.md

 # Quickshot
-a CLI tool to make project sessions come quickly, written in Rust
+a CLI tool to make tmux project sessions come quickly, written in Rust

 To use, clone the project using
 ```bash